Hyperbolic Hierarchical Knowledge Graph Embeddings for Link Prediction in Low Dimensions: Experiments and Analysis

 \subsection{Results in Low Dimensions}

 First, we show the experimental results of HypHKGE in low dimensions (d=32).
-Table~\ref{table_1} shows performance comparison between HypHKGE and baselines.
+Table~\ref{table_low_dim} shows performance comparison between HypHKGE and baselines.

-Comparing to Euclidean embeddings approaches, HypHKGE improves 3.7\%, 5.4\%, and 3.0\% in MRR over the previous models for the WN18RR, FB15K-237, and YAGO3-10, respectively.
+Comparing to Euclidean embeddings SOTA approach, HypHKGE improves 4.1\%, 2.2\% and 14.2\% in MRR for the WN18RR, FB15K-237, and YAGO3-10, respectively.
 It is shown that all datasets are hierarchical and the hierarchical structure under the imposition of hyperbolic geometry learns better embeddings.
 In particular, the comparison with HAKE (modeling semantic hierarchies in polar coordinate system) shows that the hyperbolic embeddings can better model the semantic hierarchies of KGs in scenarios that require low embedding dimensionality.
 This is a great news for researchers stuck with high memory consumption.

-Comparing hyperbolic embeddings approaches, we have improved 1.9\%, 1.9\% and 1.3\% in MRR over the previous models for the WN18RR, FB15K-237 and YAGO3-10, respectively.
+Comparing hyperbolic embeddings SOTA approach, we have improved 1.5\%, 1.9\% and 7.6\% in MRR for the WN18RR, FB15K-237 and YAGO3-10, respectively.
 Compared with them, HypHKGE i) is more concerned with various hierarchical structures in KGs.
 To be specific, we define a method that models curvatures based on attention mechanism.
 Compared to MuRP setting for fixed curvature and AttH setting for relation-specific curvatures, we believe that the role played by head entities in the modeling of curvatures is equally indelible.
 Moreover, to further explore the influence on the quality of hyperbolic embeddings by different methods of curvatures modeling, we conduct experiments in Section~\ref{sec5.5}; ii) makes better use of the advantage of hyperbolic geometry.
 AttH focuses on modeling relation patterns in hyperbolic space, and fails to take great advantage of hyperbolic geometry to model hierarchies.
 Also, the hierarchy modeling of MuRP is incomplete, which only cares for the different levels of hierarchies.
 In contrast, we model different levels and same level of hierarchies and capture relation patterns by utilizing hyperbolic geometry.